wazuh/wazuh-documentation/source/learning-wazuh/ssh-brute-force.rst

 It will only fire if rule **5710** fires on events involving the same source IP at least eight times in a **120** second period.

-The severity level of this rule is higher (10) than the previous one (only 5) because a cluster of ssh login failure attempts from the same source is commonly a sign of a brute force attack.
+The severity level of this rule is higher (10) than the previous one (only 5) because a cluster of SSH login failure attempts from the same source is commonly a sign of a brute force attack.

 This kind of rule is correlating multiple events over time and is thus called a "composite" rule.